 What Does Omega Do?

 Omega is a non-profit management application to help non-profits manage their operations.
 Omega helps you focus on your non-profit mission by making it easy to keep track of all the details needed to manage a modern non-profit organization.
-As a side benefit Omega produces reports which help explain the organizations impact to donors, volunteers and community members.
+As a side benefit, Omega produces reports that help explain the organization’s impact to donors, volunteers and community members.
 Omega is available 24 hours a day 7 days a week on the Internet.

 What Omega Does NOT Do